K-G-J/employee-tracker/README.md

 8. Run "npm start"

 ## Important installation note
-- there is a db/connection.js file not in this repo for security purposes, to test you will need to copy to creat a db/connection.js file and copy this code
+*there is a db/connection.js file not in this repo for security purposes, to test you will need to copy this code into your own db/connection.js file*
 ```js
 const mysql = require('mysql2');